S5000 Australian Drivers' Championship

 The inaugural race of the series was originally set to be in Sydney Motorsport Park in May 2019, but was delayed to September due to supply issues from Ligier's Charlotte area factory where the chassis are manufactured.

+The championship ran through to 2023, before being suspended for the 2024 season, though the promoters have hopes of reviving it.

+It would be officially confirmed on January 9, 2025, that the S5000 Australian Drivers Championship would be axed with S5000 Category builder GRM announced intentions to sell its 15 remaining built chassis and spare parts inventory.

 History

 Australian circuit racing, since the end of Tasman Series racing in the 1970s, been heavily focused on touring car racing at the professional level.
 Open wheeler formula racing series such as Formula Holden and Formula 3 struggled to gain spectator and sponsor interest, and eventually folded.

 The idea for a modern interpretation of the historic Formula 5000 class was first raised in 2016, and was initially called the Formula Thunder 5000.
 The original car used a Swift FN09 chassis that raced in Super Formula between 2009 and 2013.

 A year later in 2017, the Super5000 series was later created by former Supercars CEO James Warburton, as part of his plan to sustain growth of motorsport in Australia.
 The series would originally be used as a support category for the Supercars series, alongside the Super2 and SuperUtes series.
 The creation of this series led to controversy, and the founder of Formula Thunder 5000, Chris Lambden, disapproved of the idea, claiming it would threaten his own plans.

 Later that same year, both series announced a merger in a bid to further ensure the return of a formula racing series in Australia.
 The formation of the S5000 series came as a result, and would incorporate technical elements from both the Formula Thunder 5000 and the Super5000 series.

 A preliminary schedule was originally announced in 2018, with Sydney Motorsport Park as the season opener.
 However, in April 2019, the organisers announced that the series would be delayed four months and that the inaugural season would instead kick off in September 2019 at Sandown Raceway, due to supply issues from Ligier's Charlotte area factory.
 The organisers also wanted to ensure that the S5000 car would be properly tested.

 The first event attracted an entry of 13 drivers, including former Formula One driver Rubens Barrichello.
 The feature race was marred, however, by an accident involving Alex Davison which caused damage to safety barriers and forced organisers to red-flag the race after just 10 of the scheduled 25 laps.
 The race was won by James Golding, with Barrichello second and John Martin in third.
 A second event was held at The Bend, with the feature race being won by John Martin.